exercism/automated-tests/docs/interface.md

 - A test runner should provide an executable script.
 You can find more information in the [docker.md](https://github.com/exercism/automated-mentoring-support/blob/master/docs/docker.md) file.
 - The script will receive two parameters:
   - The slug of the exercise (e.g. `two-fer`).
-  - A path to a directory containing the submitted file(s) (with a trailing slash).
+  - A path to a directory containing the submitted solution file(s) and the necessary test file(s) (with a trailing slash).
 - The script must write a file to that directory named `results.json`

 ## Output format